-As the leader of Arcade Fire, derisive scrutiny is Win Butler’s cross to bear
+Behind Arcade Fire’s messianic need to save our souls

 Butler’s not a messiah in the biblical rise-from-the-dead sense.
 But he offers rescue from our shabbier impulses: A rock ‘n’ roll deliverance from a world that’s materially obsessed and spiritually dead.
 Consider the song Infinite Content from the new album, which comes in two forms (a racing Bowie-esque rocker, followed by a loping acoustic wink to Wilco) and with a play on words: infinite content/ infinitely content.
 It’s about unstopping consumerism, insatiable needs and limitless supplies.
 Butler may want us to dance, but he’s determined to help us connect with our humanity too – and maybe even our souls.

-God knows rock ‘n’ roll needs a saviour. “[Hip hop] has been extremely relevant over the last 10 years and rock music is just not any more,” Butler said recently.
+God knows rock ‘n’ roll needs a saviour . “[Hip hop] has been extremely relevant over the last 10 years and rock music is just not any more,” Butler said recently.
 “A tear rolls down my cheek as I say that.”

 Trust Butler to make rock relevant again.
 He’s a message-caster, a sermonizer, a fearless pedant and a broad-shouldered, bad-haircut polarizer who sells heavy euphoria by the song.